 - Preheat the oven to 400°F.

-- Place the pan in the oven and roast until the potatoes are golden brown and tender, 12 to 15 minutes, turning the potatoes once about midway through.
-Top with the minced scallion and serve immediately.
+- Place the pan in the oven and roast until the potatoes are golden brown and tender, 12 to 15 minutes, turning them once about midway through the cooking time for even browning.